aws/eks-anywhere/docs/content/en/docs/tasks/cluster/cluster-flux.md

 ### Create a GitHub Personal Access Token

-[Create a Personal Access Token (PAT)](https://github.com/settings/tokens/new) to access your provided github repository.
+[Create a Personal Access Token (PAT)](https://github.com/settings/tokens/new) to access your provided GitHub repository.
 It must be scoped for all `repo` permissions.

 >**_NOTE:_** GitOps configuration only works with hosted github.com and will not work on self-hosted GitHub Enterprise instances.